chapel-lang/chapel/doc/rst/usingchapel/prereqs.rst

   * You have access to gmake or a GNU-compatible version of make.

   * You have access to standard C and C++14 compilers.
-We test our code using a range of compilers on a nightly basis; these include relatively recent versions of gcc/g++, clang, and compilers from HPE Cray and Intel.
+The C++14 support is required for building the compiler itself.
+For GCC specifically, GCC 5 or newer is required for C++14 support.
+Note that C11 support, while not required, will enable faster atomic operations.

   * Building GMP requires an M4 macro processor.